 Gnocchi alla Sorrentina is classic Italian comfort food, with gnocchi, fresh mozzarella cheese, basil and Parmesan, baked into bubbly goodness.

-You’ll also love that this gnocchi recipe is ready to enjoy in just about 30 minutes!
+You’ll also love that this baked gnocchi recipe is ready to enjoy in just about 30 minutes!

 Ingredients and Substitutions